 In July 2019, the Group disposed of its household waste recycling business ("AiFenLei") at zero consideration to the Founder and retained 52.5% economic rights without any voting or significant participating rights.
 The Group recognized RMB9,259 of loss upon disposal.
 The retained interest was accounted for under alternative measurement with minimal value at the time of the disposal due to the significant uncertainty associated with AiFenLei.

 In January 2022, the Group made an additional RMB16,844 investment in preferred shares.
-The total equity holding for ordinary shares and preferred shares was 33.2% and 0.7% as of December 31, 2022 due to passive dilution.
+The total equity holding was 33.9% as of December 31, 2022 due to passive dilution.